BetonQuest/BetonQuest/docs/Documentation/Compatibility.md

 #### Permission: `permission`

 Adds or removes a permission or a group.
 First argument is `add` or `remove`.
 It's self-explanatory.
 Second is `perm` or `group`.
 It also shouldn't be hard to figure out.
 Next thing is actual string you want to add/remove.
 At the end you can also specify world in which you want these permissions.
-If the world name is ommited then permission/group will be global.
+If the world name is omitted then permission/group will be global.

 !!! example
     ```YAML